stephmather/w251/hw12/README.md

 /usr/lpp/mmfs/5.0.3.2/installer/spectrumscale node add gpfs3  (this command needs to be run just gpfs1)

 ```
+*Note: Orginially thie above steps would not execute and I realised I needed to create an ssh-key that did not require a password to unlock.
+I destroyed and rebuilt my cluster with a different ssh key.
+I then had no issues creating the cluster.*
 D. __Create the cluster.
 Do these steps only on one node (gpfs1 in my example).__
 ```
 /usr/lpp/mmfs/5.0.3.2/installer/spectrumscale setup -s IP-OF-GPFS1  (this command needs to be run just gpfs1)